squeletec/fluent-api-end-check/README.md

 * or if more than one file was found on class-path, so the filename is not unique.

 ## Release notes

+#### Version 1.11 (November 8th 2018)
+- Fixed compilation failure when qualified static method called on class, which contains `@End` annotated method.
+- Added optional parameter of the annotation to specify custom error message.

 #### Version 1.10 (September 21st 2018)
 - Delivered [#9: Implement support for detection of missing end method check.](https://github.com/c0stra/fluent-api-end-check/issues/9)